Long COVID Symptoms List: What They Are and Why They Stick Around

 - Connects you with a diverse medical team

-Aviv Clinic’s team of certified physicians achieves all of the above to ensure you’re being provided with a tailored treatment plan that works for you.
+Aviv Clinic’s team of certified physicians achieves all of the above to ensure you’re provided with a tailored treatment plan that works for you.
 We connect our patients with a team of physicians, neuropsychologists, physiotherapists, nurses, and more to provide a multidisciplinary health plan.

 Our post-COVID symptom treatment plan can be broken down into three parts: